-TRL has participated in recycling polymer-modified asphalt, with a different polymer in the virgin binder, and has monitored it.
-This is described in [3] which is report was prepared for the Highway Agency.
+TRL has participated in recycling polymer-modified asphalt, with a different polymer in the virgin binder than in the reclaimed asphalt, and has monitored it.
+This is described in [3], which was prepared for the Highway Agency.

 In [3] chapter 4 describes the Residual binder and its properties.
 Neither extraction method nor the used solvent is explicitly stated in the beginning of the chapter.
 It can however - due to comparison with recovery data from 1993/94 and onwards - be deducted from the discussion in paragraph 4.2.3 that the used extraction method is BS 598-102 which was described to be replaced by EN 12697-1.